Including how to do nadi shodhana pranayama.

 Each nostril has a separate and different “pathway”.
 So it makes sense that directing your breath through those different pathways can have very different affects.

 Nadi shodhana breathing purifies the channels of energy in the body, restores balance to the body, and creates a feeling of peace in the mind.

 It’s a powerful breathing practice that dissolves all feelings of anxiousness, irritability and unease.

-How to do nadi Shodhana pranayama will be covered towards the end of this post, after a quick outline of nadi shodhana benefits.
+How to do nadi Shodhana pranayama is in a section towards the end of this post.
+First, there is a quick outline of nadi shodhana benefits.

 In alternate nostril breathing, gentle pressure by the thumb, ring finger, & little finger, is used to open & close your nostrils, so as to regulate air through separate & different nasal “pathways”.
 Try it!